Sign in

 What do you dislike about the product?

 Currently, I have no issues with the operating system of the machine running Debian.
 I always have problems with the Ethernet ports, I don't understand why.
 This makes it especially obvious within the kernel and in the environment of computing devices.
-It requires prior knowledge in Linux to be able to use the machine running on the Debian console, which it now lacks.
-It already has some famous packages, for them those famous programs are changed to imitate the functionalities of those previously defined, which include Word, Excel, replaced by loose packages among specific software programs.
+It requires prior knowledge in Linux to be able to use the machine running on the Debian console, which it currently does not have.
+It already has some famous packages, for them those famous programs are changed, to mimic the functionalities of those previously defined, which include Word, Excel, replaced by loose packages among specific software programs.
 Currently, I have no objections with the operating system of the Debian machine.

 What problems is the product solving and how is that benefiting you?

 It is a low-cost method to have many servers at your disposal.
-Currently, in our company, it is used in the server environment, with applications that include SFTP servers, for the management of essential documents, stability, and fluidity.
+Currently in our company, it is used in the server environment, with applications that include SFTP servers, for the management of essential documents, stability, and fluidity.
 We have considered using Arch Linux, yes, due to some issues that arise with conflicts with packages, dependencies, etc. when updating, it is a horror, but still, it is too difficult to transport everything.
-The waiting time for updates or stable release variations could be very long.
+The wait time for updates or stable version releases could be very long.
 Currently, we use Debian for our virtual servers that are activated in an extraordinary variety of offerings, such as SFTP servers, Internet servers, and anti-DDOS rules with IPTABLES.

 Recommendations to others considering the product:

-You can implement Debian on almost all cloud platforms and the mindset is conservative enough to assure you the stability you need for a company.
-You can install Debian on almost all cloud platforms and the mindset is conservative enough to guarantee you the stability you want for a commercial enterprise.
+Please, strive for the MATE computer device environment.
+You can implement Debian on almost all cloud platforms and the mindset is conservative enough to ensure the stability you need for a business.
+To try it, they are miles to undertake it.
+You can install Debian on almost all cloud platforms and the mindset is conservative enough to guarantee the stability you want for a commercial enterprise.

 Macarena G.